jan-molak/semantic-versioning-with-maven/README.md

 More info on semantic versioning can be found at http://semver.org

-To validate user-specified buildVersion I used a regular expression developed by @coolaj86 https://gist.github.com/coolaj86/3012865
+To validate user-specified buildVersion I used a regular expression developed by [AJ ONeal](https://github.com/coolaj86) https://gist.github.com/coolaj86/3012865

 Example usage
 -------------